 After a successful interview, it usually takes 2 working days for your passport to be ready for collection.
 While submitting the application form, you can choose to sign up for free SMS / email alerts and track the status online.

 The passport needs to be collected at VFS USA, by submitting a photocopy of your passport or another valid Indian ID.
 Someone can collect it on your behalf with an authorization letter signed by you.

 I hope that simplifies the US visa process for Indian passport holders.
 Even if you don’t plan to visit the US anytime soon, it is worth applying for a visa anyway, to get ‘visa on arrival’ access to most Central American countries, e-visa access to Turkey, entry into Georgia, and many more places you probably dream of visiting.
 I’m already using mine to its full potential!

 Also read my tips on how to score a Canada Tourist Visa on an Indian passport and a Schengen visa to travel in Europe, and read whether it’s worth getting an E-visa for Georgia with the recent deporting of Indians at Tbilisi Airport.

 Going to New York?
 See my experiential travel guide to NYC.

 Got any other tips or experiences with an Indian passport and a US visa?

-[For more information about the US Visa Applications, please see US Visa FAQs and DS-160 FAQs on the US embassy website.
+[For more information about the US Visa Applications, please see US Visa FAQs on the US embassy website.
 If you have specific questions about the US visa process for Indians, you can find your nearest embassy here, and contact them by phone or email.]

 Featured image by Arturo Donate.